-Finances is the #2 reason why couples get divorced nowadays (second to poor communication, which I’m sure results in financial problems).
+Finances is the #2 reason why couples get divorced nowadays (second to poor communication, which I’m sure results in financial problems) and needing the services of a divorce lawyer (click here for more info).
 And I believe that.
 I mean, when you take two single individuals with two single individual spending habits, it’s bound to be a little shaky once you combine them.
 That’s the same with J and me.
 Aside from the innocent fight about who has to get out of bed to turn on our ceiling fan at night, most of our married arguments involve our finances.

 J and I both agreed that when we got married, we wanted to very married (like the Audrey Hepburn quote above), and that included joining everything, even our finances.

 My advice to engaged or serious-dating couples: start talking about money now.
 Over-communicate on how you spend your money and it will benefit you in the end.
 J and I talked about money a lot when we got engaged.
 We got in the habit of reporting any time we spent money and began helping each other in practice for joining our accounts.
 I saved for the wedding, he paid off his student loans, I bought any groceries when we had dinner at home, and he would buy all of our dinners out.